 4. Order Picking System: picking list is created and operator scans the items, system verifies and items consolidated to shipping area.

-5. Packing & QC: Items are weighed to check accuracy, labels were generated, packages were sealed and then scanned to be shipped.
+5. Packing & QC: Items are weighed for verification, labels are generated, packages are sealed, and shipments are validated before dispatch.

 6. Shipping: Generate shipping manifest, book shipping, load, track and provide proof of delivery to the carrier.